NotePlan/plugins/np.ThemeChooser/README.md

 ```

 In this example, the top frontmatter is the frontmatter of the template itself.
-Note that the "trigger" frontmatter is at the very top of the template (under the template frontmatter) and has two dashes at the top and bottom (instead of 3).
+Note that the "trigger" frontmatter is at the very top of the template (under the template note frontmatter) and has two dashes at the top and bottom (instead of 3).
 This is how you can add frontmatter that will be inserted by a template.